What Is an Emulsion in Skincare? How to use it?

 - Ideal for oily, acne-prone skin

-What goes first emulsion, serum, or moisturizer?
+What comes first: emulsion, serum, or moisturizer?

-What’s the difference between emulsion and moisturizer?
+What is the difference between an emulsion and a moisturizer?

 (Related Post: How To Find The Best Moisturizer For Your Skin Type?)